BarCamp: Hosting and attending

 Venues typically provide basic services.
 Free network access, usually WiFi, is crucial.
 Following the model of Foo Camp, the venue also makes space for the attendees, or BarCampers, to literally camp out overnight.
 Thus, BarCamps rely on securing sponsorship, ranging from the venue and network access to beverages and food.

 Attendance is typically free of charge and generally restricted only by space constraints.
 Participants are typically encouraged to sign up in advance.

 Historical precedents

-Historically, Bar Camp was based on the structure of Foo Camp, but with the requirement that participation should be open to all.
+Historically, BarCamp was based on the structure of Foo Camp, but with the requirement that participation should be open to all.
 (Foo Camp, an early unconference, was organized by Tim O'Reilly and Sara Winge; Winge had been a student of Harrison Owen.

 This form of self-organized user generated conferences is also related to hackers' meetings in Europe, especially those nearer to anarchism and autonomism, happening since the '90s in Temporary Autonomous Zones or other occupied places.
 However, BarCamps lack the political motivations and are actually quite integrated with the mainstream ICT industry, often getting substantial sponsorships from major corporations.